Written Sharpening Instructions

 INSTRUCTIONS:

-2. Glide the bit with light pressure along the stone.
+- Using fine grit (25 micron), glide the bit with light pressure along the stone.
 To maintain balance repeat the same number of strokes on other wing.
-Usually only 5-30 strokes.
+Usually only 5-10 strokes.

 Chisel/Plane Iron Recommendations: Back To Top